scambra/pve-migration-monitor/README.md

 Pve-migration-monitor comes with scripts to change failover IP on VM/CT when is migrated, failoverip-down and failoverip-up (linked to down.d/10failoverip and up.d/10failoverip).
-Failoverip-up script use another script to change failover IP with API, a script for Online.net API is provided.
+Failoverip-up script use another script to change failover IP with API, scripts for Online.net API and Hetzner API are provided.

 Install script can be run with -p <provider> argument to enable these scripts, and it will ask for online.net api token.